mrVdZ/mrVdZ/README.md

 - 😄 Pronouns: ...
 Mr/he/him

 - ⚡ Fun fact: ...
 I used to be a chocolate maker at Videri

+## Welcome to cs!

 <!---
 mrVdZ/mrVdZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.